 How to Decide Between Two Job Offers

 On a piece of paper (or a spreadsheet, or a word-processing document), make two columns, one for each employer.
-Under each column, make an entry for each of these factors:
+Under each column or employer, enter each of these factors:

 Bonuses, Incentives, Stock Options

-Many companies offer extra perks, in addition to the standard benefits package.
+Many companies offer extra perks in addition to the standard benefits package.
 These might include museum passes, tickets to games for the local sports franchise, occasional or full-time telecommuting privileges, and educational benefits like tuition reimbursement or online classes.
 Sometimes, these perks can even be negotiable.
 You never know until you ask.